tordnat/wireless-wizard-wand/README.md

 ***Hardware Design***

 The 3D-printed housing was designed in FreeCAD.
 It was designed with the aim of minimizing its size without sacrificing aesthetics.
 With limited time, this part of the project was given a lower priority.
+Hardware files including the PCB design are located in the *hardware-files* folder.

 <img src="https://github.com/tordnat/wireless-wizard-wand/blob/documentation/documentation/www-2-wand-w-chest.png" width="300" />